1. What is subtask?

 In the new configuration panel that opens -> select "Show Subtasks" -> "One per Row" - > Save Card View.

 Important: When you make the subtasks explicit -> the system allows you to quickly create new subtasks, without opening the card Subtasks Tab.

-Just type the subtask in the "New subtask" text box at the bottom of the card and click Enter to add it to the card.
+Just enter the subtask in the "New subtask" text box (img.5) at the bottom of the card and click Enter to add it to the card.

 Open the subtask tab -> hover over a subtask that is not finished yet and use the Options icon (the three dots) to: